 Why is Elder Law Important?

 Elder law is not a new area of law, there’s just been a greater focus on it as our nation ages.
 It is estimated that 10,000 people turn age 65 every day.
-The National Academy of Elder Law Attorneys, Inc. (NAELA) report that the current number of Baby Boomers in America is estimated to be 78.2 million.
+The National Academy of Elder Law Attorneys, Inc. (NAELA) reports the current number of Baby Boomers in America is estimated to be 78.2 million.
 The first Baby Boomers turned 65 in 2011 and by the year 2020, the over-65 population is expected double.
 Long term care costs continue to rise and the dilemma related to paying for care is a nationwide concern.

 When Should I Contact an Elder Law Attorney?